-The Insider Threats Landscape Today With Michael Theis of National Insider Threat Center, Cert/Sei, Carnegie Mellon University - Ep.
-59
+The Insider Threat Landscape Today, With Michael Theis Of The National Insider Threat Center, Cert/Sei, Carnegie Mellon University

 Michael Theis of CERT discusses what's new in the sixth edition of Common Sense Guide to Mitigating Insider Threats and how workplace violence and IT sabotage are two sides of the same coin.

 Don’t forget to sign up for upcoming episode alerts!

 - [0:22] Introducing Our Guest, Michael C. Theis